 Many retailers and other organizations recognize this dilemma for those who may no longer be working by offering what are called senior discounts.

 These are simply discounts that are given to customers who are of a certain age or older.

 Items that can be discounted include meals, retail goods, services such as hair, nail or skin treatment, income tax preparation, prescription drugs, automotive repair and memberships to various types of organizations.

 When can you claim a senior discount?

-What are the Best Senior Discounts in 2020?
+What are the Best Senior Discounts?

 The “best” discounts will vary from one person to another.
 Foodies will find restaurant discounts are perhaps the most beneficial, while travelers will pursue other types of discounts.
 There are many online sources that list some of the “best” discounts for seniors.
 The list of discounts shown by this website with companies that begin with the letter A include:

 Present proof of age when purchasing or picking up your tickets

 Select senior fare when booking online (by selecting passenger age) or by phone

 Present proof of age at checkout.
 Some locations may require a Golden Apple card (ask your server for details)